plutoarchive/Future/README.md

 7. Run the game

 ## MultiMC
-1. Download the crack package from the [releases page](https://github.com/PlutoSolutions/Future/releases)
+1. Download the crack package from the [site](https://crystalpvp.ru/future/package.zip)
 2. Install loader-1.0.jar by following [this video](https://youtu.be/-4XayCqZI1g?t=36) (after clicking edit paste stuff from future.json)
 3. Do the same for tweaker-1.0.jar but after clicking edit paste stuff from tweaker.json
 4. Make sure the tweaker comes before the loader ([like this](https://crystalpvp.ru/future/multimc.png))